- The Washington Times - Wednesday, November 5, 2025

 “Sneakflation is an everyday erosion of value,” said Alexander Ketter, a U.S. consumer expert at the discount website Coupons.com.
 “It’s largely a business choice driven by difficult economic conditions.”

-Sneakflation has been around for decades.
-But analysts say it has intensified in hotels, airlines, restaurants, grocery stores and video streaming services over the past five years as more companies offset rising labor costs, shipping fees, raw material expenses and Trump administration tariffs on imported goods.
+Sneakflation has been around for decades, but analysts say it has intensified in hotels, airlines, restaurants, grocery stores and video streaming services over the past five years, as more companies offset rising labor costs, shipping fees, raw material expenses and Trump administration tariffs on imported goods.

 “Rising inflation and new tariffs have pushed companies to hide price increases in creative ways, and consumers are finally noticing,” said Matthew A. Gilbert, a marketing instructor at Coastal Carolina University in South Carolina.
 “Social media has also made it easier to spot and share examples, turning a quiet trend into a visible problem.”